Gbani-10/alx-zero_day/0x00-vagrant/README.md

-# Virtual box and Vagrant
+echo "Vagrant and Virtual box"